-Our serrated (#750900) and ARS foot trimmer (#769500) work well for cutting the leather.
+Our Premier Serrated Foot Trimmer and ARS Hoof Trimmer work well for cutting the leather.
 Remember: Start small with your cuts, and then increase if the eyes are still blocked from the side.
 You want to block the forward vision, not the side vision.

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.

 You must be logged in to leave a review.
 Please sign in.